Sponsor and status

 Length: 2 pages

-This resolution was introduced on June 11, 2014, in a previous session of Congress, but was not enacted.
+This resolution was introduced on June 11, 2014, in a previous session of Congress, but it did not receive a vote.

 Jun 11, 2014

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.